furzepig/brachistochrone/_posts/books/2019/2019-04-13-learning_to_die:_wisdom_in_the_age_of_climate_crisis.md

 telescopes built, mathematics explored, or - for those perverse enough to think such things worth while - a lot of good books written and printed, read and reread.

+> If you have seen these hornets, you know they have a bright yellow band around the abdomen.
+Plotkin discovered the function of the band.
+It is a photo- synthetic organ, like a pine needle or a salmonberry leaf.
+_Vespa Orianalis_ can operate, like a plant, directly on solar energy.
+It is, for now at least, the only animal known with this capacity, but in two hundred million years, its descendants may be among the most successiul species